wsjeon92/morld/README.md

 # MORLD

-This repository provides the source code of the main part of the MORLD software.
+This repository provides the source code of the main part of the MORLD software and its usage.

 To run a demo, you need to prepare the enviroment described below.